mbrumbelow/haiku/docs/develop/kernel/arch/arm/overview.rst

 switches at build time, however, they aren't passed on to haikuporter during the bootstrap build, leading to the ports failing to find the gcc atomic ops again.

-It seems this create other problems, mainly because the UEFI environment for ARM is not supposed to handle floating point registers.
-So, the softfloat ABI should be used there instead.
-To be able to build both "soft float" and "hard float" code, we need multilib support, see below.

 Determine how to handle atomic functions on ARM
 ***********************************************